 It would be best to get the debate of whether education is the responsibility of the government or not out of the way since an understanding of the debate would make it easier to discuss the other two concerns.
 A public good is one that is characterized by two factors.
 Both factors, non-excludability and non-rivalry, are concerned with the consumption of the goods.
 This has implications for pricing the goods, and by inference of how well the market works in allocating resources to make the goods available.
 Markets quite often have the capacity to enforce exclusion and rivalry in the consumption of goods through the use of the price mechanism.
 Markets do not always work well, especially in the case of public goods.
 Determining if higher education is a public good depends on how well the market could work in allocating resources to provide the education and in determining the supply and demand for higher education.
 That several other privately-owned universities operate in Guyana suggests that the demand and supply for university level education exist.
-Part of the …..To continue reading, login or subscribe now.
+Part of the need is for the University of Guyana to become more competitive.